aapanm/fullstackGraphql/README.md

 # Fullstack Graphql

-Welcome to the documentation for a fullstack graphqp porject built with react, node (express) and apollo.
-This document will guide you through the process of installing and running this project from its Git repository.
+Welcome to the documentation for a fullstack graphql porject built with react, node (express) and apollo.
+This documentation will guide you through the process of installing and running this project from its Git repository.

 ## Prerequisites